-As at balance date, 31 December 2018 the Company had earned an 90% equity interest in the Ambodilafa tenements.
-The Company has advised Jubilee that it would elect to buy-out the residual interest by way of a royalty.
+As at balance date, 31 December 2019 the Company had earned an 90% equity interest in the Ambodilafa tenements.
+The Company has advised Jubilee that it would elect to buy-out the residual interest by way of a royalty; however, as at the date of this report the Company and Jubilee have not formalised this arrangement.